 EQ's award-winning technical team have produced a range of investment and personal finance guides to help you make the most of your money.

-How can we help?
+How can we help you?
 EQ is a staff-owned chartered financial planning firm that offers a full range of life planning and financial advisory services for individuals, families, trustees, attorneys, directors and business owners.

 EQ has co-sponsored 'The good guide to impact investing', a free guide for investors interested in making a positive impact with their money.

 Whether you are investing money for the first time or have a wealth of experience it is helpful to go back to basics from time to time.

 A handbook to help philanthropists make better decisions when supporting charities and social enterprises.

 Protection should always be considered as part of an effective financial plan.
 Nobody knows what the future holds and uncertainty can be scary.